yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_ATF.rst

 .. rubric:: Getting the ATF Source Code

-The pre-built TF-A binary should be packaged in TI Processor SDK: <path-to-processor-sdk>/board-support/prebuilt-images/<optional-build-machine-name>/bl31.bin.
+The pre-built TF-A binary is in TI Processor SDK:
+<path-to-processor-sdk>/board-support/prebuilt-images/<optional-build-machine-name>/bl31.bin.
-Use this binary since it has been tested with TI Processor SDK.
+Use this binary since it is tested with TI Processor SDK.

 If it is not possible to use pre-build binary, use the following: